 Beyond mean performance gains, stability matters.
-Attending to all last-layer tokens can excel on certain fine-grained tasks but is brittle, sometimes degrading performance when the \CLS token already suffices (e.g., Pets).
-In contrast, our attention over summary tokens from all layers consistently delivers performance gains across all datasets.
-Only for PCAM and PASCAL VOC 2007, the linear combination of intermediate layers outperforms the attentive weighting, likely due to overfitting as discussed in Appx.~\ref{app:overfitting}.
+Attending to all last-layer tokens can excel on certain fine-grained tasks but is brittle, as spatial aggregation amplifies token-level noise when fine localization is unnecessary.
+In contrast, hierarchical aggregation over summary tokens provides a more stable inductive bias across tasks.
+Only for PCAM and PASCAL VOC 2007 does the linear combination of intermediate layers outperform attentive weighting, likely due to overfitting, as discussed in Appx.~\ref{app:overfitting}.

 Taken together, these results demonstrate that the usefulness of intermediate features varies by task.
 The benefits are greatest for datasets outside the pretraining domain, where the \CLS token alone often proves to be insufficient.
 While outliers such as PCAM reveal the risk of overfitting, adaptive fusion remains the most reliable strategy for exploiting task-specific signals from intermediate layers.